 In this review we will be looking at the Flight Deck Solutions (FDS) PRO-MX MCDU.
 FDS, a Canadian company, is no stranger to the simulation and aviation industry.
 FDS provides solutions for flight simmers, aviation enthusiasts, educational bodies, and cooperations.
 One client has been Dresden University where they cooperated to integrate an FDS professional A320 dual trainer with an ecaFAROS system.
 The end result is a higher fidelity certified training device.
 Placing an order for the MCDU was straight forward — by going onto the FDS website you can place a direct order, with shipping to be calculated and quoted by e-mail.
 It is reassuring payment can be made securely by PayPal and by credit card.

 I cannot stress the importance of communication in any business, especially when you are dealing with the exchange of currency overseas (this author lives in Australia).
-The whole experience, from the purchase of the item to delivery was quick and swift with constant communication from Peter Cos (President, FDS), Corina (General Manager, FDS), and Mark (FDS).The shipping quote was received within 2 business days of placing the order.
+The whole experience, from the purchase of the item to delivery was swift with communication by Peter Cos (President, FDS), Corina (General Manager, FDS), and Mark (FDS).The shipping quote was received within 2 business days of placing the order.

-Setup was extremely straight forward.
-The device is plug and play and was recognised immediately with Windows 7.
-I installed the FDS-CDU software to facilitate the use of the ‘Test Module’.
-This software allows you to confirm the outputs and inputs of the device is working correctly and can also interface with your avionics software.
+Setup was straight forward.
+The device is plug and play and was recognised immediately with the Windows OS.
+I installed the FDS-CDU software to facilitate the use of the Test Module.
+The software allows you to confirm the device outputs and inputs are working and can also interface with the avionics software.
 Buttons presses were recognised immediately.
-I was initially frustrated that the LCD and buttons did not light up.
-After fiddling with the power supply (I thought this was the culprit), I realised there were output ‘LCD’ and ‘Backlighting’ tickboxes in the test module — these need to be selected before the unit would come alive.
+I was initially frustrated that the LCD and buttons did not light up but finally realised there were output ‘LCD’ and ‘Backlighting’ tickboxes in the software – these had to be selected before the unit would come alive.
 After this realisation I was able to quickly set the unit up with Jeehell FMGS.

-Setup was straight forward (after the initial confusion) and the device is beautifully crafted, sturdy and authentic with good attention to detail.
+Setup was straight forward (after the initial confusion) and the MCDU is beautifully crafted, sturdy and authentic with good attention to detail.
 It adds a strong sense of realism to the cockpit.
 Documentation could be improved, but the level of service by FDS is remarkable, and they have a proven track record to help you with your setup if you have any issues or concerns.